catphysics/su/README.md

 Demo: https://siliconian.com/su

 ## Simplified Layout
-index-simple.html is a simplied layout with no consideration for maximum width for the main area
+index-simple.html is a simplified layout with no consideration for maximum width for the main area

 Demo: https://siliconian.com/su/index-simple.html